University Course Catalog Description

 Upon completion of this course the student should be able to:

-7. Demonstrate designing page layouts using a grid.
+- Demonstrate designing page layouts using grid visual organization.

 The objectives will be achieved by: